Wiseman404/Wiseman404/README.md

 - 💞️ I’m looking to collaborate on ...any coding projects
 - 📫 How to reach me ...on my email thabangtitus95@gmail.com
 - 😄 Pronouns: ...he/him/his
-- ⚡ Fun fact: ...i love coding but i dont know  how to

 <!---
 Wiseman404/Wiseman404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.